Application and selection procedures

 1. The University will determine the eligibility of students for assistance in accordance with section 118-1 of the Higher Education Support Act 2003 (the Act) and the associated application procedures Guidelines for OS-HELP and Administrative Information for Providers.

 2. The University guidelines outlining the application and selection procedures are detailed in this procedure.
 The Australian Government guidelines for OS-HELP are available on the Study Assist website.

-3. To be considered for a loan, applicants must obtain an Application for OS-HELP assistance form (PDF 160KB) and submit completed form to the Student Finance Team, Student Services and Engagement, Student Central, Ground Floor Building C, USC Sunshine Coast.
+3. To be considered for a loan, applicants must obtain an Application for OS-HELP assistance form and submit a completed form to the Student Finance Team, Student Services and Engagement, Student Central, Ground Floor Building C, UniSC Sunshine Coast.

 * For PDF documents you must have the free Adobe Acrobat Reader, which can be downloaded from the Adobe Download page.

 5. The eligibility of each applicant will be assessed in accordance with the criteria as specified in section 118-1 of the Act.